microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Based on the valid PM list, the histortical information recorded by the simulator, and the detailed required resources of the VM, the VM scheduler (decision agent) will make the decision according to its allocation strategy.

-There are two type of the strategeies:
+There are two types of meaningful actions:

 * Deliver a valid PM ID to the simulator.
-* Postpone the VM request.
+* Postpone the VM request, which will leave this request to be handled later if the remaining buffer time is enough.

 See the detailed attributes of `Action <#id1>`_.